-With the country's initiation of the mangrove restoration programme in 2010, the Guyana Mangrove Restoration and Management Department has taken strides towards advancing the protection and expansion of these greenbelts through a combination of efforts on a national and sitespecific scale (planting seedlings, incorporating green-grey solutions through the combination of geotextile breakwaters and brushwood dams, and restoring the hydrological functions) (Bovell, 2019).
-However, Guyana's remaining mangrove forests are threatened by a range of natural and manmade factors.
-Natural threats to mangroves in Guyana include natural erosive and accretive cycles characteristic of the coastline of the Guianas (Amazon River to the Orinoco River) with the large-scale mudbank movements (Augustinus, 1978).
+With the country's initiation of the mangrove restoration programme in 2010, the Guyana Mangrove Restoration and Management Department, has taken strides towards advancing the -protection and expansion of these greenbelts through a combination of efforts on a national scale and site specific (planting seedlings, incorporating green-grey solutions through the combination with geotextile breakwaters, brushwood dams and, restoring the hydrological functions) (Bovell, 2019).
+However, Guyana's remaining mangrove forests are threatened by a range of natural and man-made factors.
+Natural threats to mangroves in Guyana include natural erosive and accretive cycles characteristic of the coastline of the Guianas (Amazon river to the Orinoco river) with the large-scale mud bank movements (Augustinus, 1978).
 The area in between two mudbanks is referred to as the interbank area.
-Behind a mudbank, the hydrodynamic conditions are mild, and the coastline can accrete, whilst the coastline of the interbank area is exposed directly to ocean waves - coastlines then erode.
-The man-made factors affecting mangroves include the direct loss of habitat as a result of land development for housing and urban development, agriculture and aquaculture, and infrastructure development (canals, sea defence infrastructure, power lines, etc).
-Therefore, the recognition of the vital ecosystem functions of mangroves, threats and the rising cost of maintenance of the sea defence structures is a necessity in initiating sustainable mechanisms (infrastructural, community-based, institutional), for Guyana's coastal hinterland.
+Behind a mudbank, the hydrodynamic conditions are mild, and the coastline can accrete, whilst the coastline of the interbank area is exposed directly to ocean waves-coastlines then erode.
+The man-made factors affecting mangroves include the direct loss of habitat as a result of land development for housing and urban development, agriculture and aquaculture and infrastructure development (e.g. canals, sea defence infrastructure, power lines etc).
+Therefore, the recognition of the vital ecosystem functions of mangroves, threats and the rising cost of maintenance of the sea defence structures, is a necessity in initiating sustainable mechanisms (infrastructural, community-based, institutional), for Guyana's coastal hinterland.

-These sustainable mechanisms encompass data-driven (hydrodynamics, mangrove species adaptation to changing boundary conditions and resilience to climate change, extreme condition analysis, geomorphology, and mangrove mudbank monitoring) projects to steer the economical and efficient management of the coastal zone.
-Therefore, the enhancement of the knowledge about the contributing processes determining wave attenuation in mangroves requires mechanistic studies of the propagation of waves through vegetation.
-Recent advances in numerical modelling explicitly resolve vegetation-induced drag forces by integrating friction forces over a composition of one or several layers of rigid vertical cylinders (e.g. Vo-Luong and Massel, 2008; Best, 2017; Jacobsen and McFall, 2019).
-For a reliable representation of the vegetation, this approach compels detailed, site-specific information on vegetation characteristics such as stem and root diameters, vertical vegetation distribution, vegetation densities, and (bulk) drag coefficients.
-Field data comprising accurate measurements of both hydrodynamics (wave heights; water depths; and, if possible, flow velocities) and vegetation parameters are indispensable for further development of the above-mentioned numerical models (McIvor et al., 2012a, b; Horstman et al., 2014; Smits, 2016).
+These sustainable mechanisms encompass data_driven (hydrodynamics, mangrove species adaptation to changing boundary conditions and resilience to climate change, extreme condition analysis, geomorphology and mangrove mudbank monitoring) projects to steer the economical and efficient management of the coastal zone.
+Therefore, the enhancement of the knowledge on the contributing processes determining wave attenuation in mangroves requires mechanistic studies of the propagation of waves through vegetation.
+Recent advances in numerical modelling explicitly resolve vegetation induced drag forces by integrating friction forces over a composition of one or several layers of rigid vertical cylinders e.g. (Best, 2017; Vo-Luong and Massel, 2008; Best, 2017; Jacobsen and Mcfall, 2019).
+For a reliable representation of the vegetation, this approach compels detailed, site specific information on vegetation characteristics such as stem and root diameters, vertical vegetation distribution, vegetation densities and (bulk) drag coefficients.
+Field data comprising accurate measurements of both hydrodynamics (wave heights, water depths and, if possible, flow velocities) and vegetation parameters is indispensable for further development of the abovementioned numerical models (Smits, 2016; Horstman et al., 2014; Mcivor et al., 2012a; Mcivor et al., 2012b; Horstman et al., 2014; Smits, 2016).
 Both hydrodynamics and vegetation parameters are changing from site to site, depending on local geography, wave climate and vegetation composition.
-Mazda et al. (1997) identified detailed vegetation parameters and quantified the volume of submerged mangrove biomass.
+Mazda et al. (1997) identified detailed vegetation parameters and quantifying the volume of submerged mangrove biomass.
 This concept will be deployed in the present paper.